idaholab/STIG/README.md

 #### OrientDB

 Download the community edition of OrientDB from **<http://www.orientdb.com>**.
 Install according to the instructions.
-Version 2.2.36 is known to work, versions 3.0 and greater have not been tested.
+Version 2.2.36 is known to work.

 Alternative methods are to use the community provided docker image: **<https://github.com/docker-library/docs/tree/master/orientdb>**